DataDog/hiring-engineers/answers.md

 `title = 'Data Visualization'` - name of the dashboard that is going to be created.
 That name is going to be used in datadog to find it on a dashboard list

 Next we have a `widgets` array.
-It contains three widgets that were requested in the "Visualizing Data" part of the technichal exercise:
+It contains three widgets that were requested in the "Visualizing Data" part of the technical exercise:
  * Your custom metric scoped over your host.
  * Any metric from the Integration on your Database with the anomaly function applied.
  * Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket